Gerald Baumgartner: Austria Salzburg

 On 18 December 2015, Baumgartner was unveiled as the new head coach and sports director of Austria Salzburg.
 He finished the first season with a record of three wins, five draws, and nine losses in 17 matches.

 SV Mattersburg

-Baumgartner was appointed as the new manager of SV Mattersburg on 2 January 2017.
+Baumgartner was appointed as the new manager of SV Mattersburg on 2 January 2017 bringing with him the greek defender Angelos Bountalis and a couple of other players.